BlockSigner/business-guide/source/aes/AESsetup.rst

 Once you submit the form, the AES for Business registration will start.

-- Next, you will receive 2 documents to sign:
+- Next, you will receive 2 documents to sign

  •	**GlobalSign Schedule C** (Customer Digital Signing Service Acknowledgement and Agreement)